- Your device's performance has a lot to do with how up to date your drivers are.

 3. Download the drivers manually

-This method is a bit more advanced since it requires you to know what type of graphic card you’re using.
+This method is a bit more advanced since it requires you to know what type of graphic card you’re using, the manufacturer’s website, and the correct driver version.

 To find out the model of your graphic card, you can use Device Manager and navigate to Display adapters section like in the previous solution.